murilopolese/murilopolese/content/pages/cv.md

 **Short version:**

 I have worked as a full-stack software developer, creative technologist, consultant and leading R&D projects for the past 10+ years.
 I have experience developing interactive media for art installations, advertisement campaigns as well as developing and maintaining robust systems, databases, embedded software and infrastructure.
 For the past 5 years, I leveraged from my training as a Physics teacher and focused on my real passion: Empowering through playful education.
 I worked with companies such as [Kano](https://kano.me), Quirkbot, [Strawbees](https://strawbees.com/) and [JoyLabz](https://joylabz.com/).
-I also participate, run and am an ambassador of [Science Hack Day](http://sciencehackday.org/ambassador/) and [Kids Hack Day](https://www.kidshackday.com/about) hackathons.
+I am also an ambassador of [Science Hack Day](http://sciencehackday.org/ambassador/) and [Kids Hack Day](https://www.kidshackday.com/about) hackathons.

-**Long version:**

-I started studying Physics in **2007** at my hometown’s university (UFES).
-There I did internships working as an educator in an after school program and science museum, both targeting children at social risk.
-I also got involved with the modelling laboratory where they developed software simulations to be used by teachers and students in classroom.
+## 2007

+- Physics at UFES
+- Internship at a social risk program in elementary school
+- Monitor at Science Museum
+- Involved with Physics software modeling lab at university

 <div class="row">